Join Our Mission to

 98% of families served by the Coalition maintain their foster/adopt status, and 88% of children in crisis remain in their homes with the help of our support programs.

-Stories from the Front Lines of Child Advocacy
+From the Front Lines of Child Advocacy

 My great nephew Kylen came to me in 2013 when he was three years old.
 With his autism diagnosis and all his needs, it was clear he wouldn’t be able to go back to his mom.